 It’s important for any small business owner to understand their competition.
 In the record industry, brands will be competing against major record labels and other independent record labels.
 Research the competition and see what other labels are doing that you want to emulate and in what ways you can make your indie label unique and stand apart from the competition.

 5. Pick a Niche and Understand Your Target Market

-If you want your indie record label to stand apart from the sea of competition, it’s important to choose a business niche and target market.
+If you want your indie record label to stand apart from the sea of competition, choosing a business niche and target market is important.
 The music industry is vast, and your small business will easily get lost in the crowd of independent labels if you try to cater to the entire market.
 In what type of music will you specialize?
-Will you sign blues singers, hip hop artists or folk musicians?
-Will you cater to casual listeners, teenaged music lovers or international fans?
+Will you sign blues singers, hip-hop artists or folk musicians?
+Will you cater to casual listeners, teenage music lovers or international fans?